Girl Late for School with Toast in Her Mouth: Origin

 Thus, a possible explanation is that the separate scenes of "running late with bread in mouth" and "running late, colliding with a boy at a corner" became conflated over time.
 Saruman then solidified this combined image by linking it specifically to shōjo manga.
 Since there was little basis or motivation to refute this portrayal, the "girl late for school with toast" trope became accepted as a common shōjo manga cliché, a perception that persisted.
 Some have also suggested that the availability of thinly sliced bread (like 8-slice loaves), which are easier to hold in the mouth, contributed to the feasibility of the "bread in mouth" element.

 Since the 2010s, the trope has become so standard that it is often used for comedic effect.
-The 2017 episode #1096 of the anime Chibi Maruko-chan referenced it as a typical shōjo manga trope, with Maruko wondering if running to school with toast in her mouth would lead to a fateful encounter like in a girls' comic.
+The 2017 episode #1096 of the anime Chibi Maruko-chan references it as a typical shōjo manga trope, with Maruko wondering if running to school with toast in her mouth would lead to a fateful encounter like in a girls' comic.

 The trope is recognized internationally.
 In Russia, where Japanese manga and anime are popular, one woman who grew up watching anime stated that the scene left such an impression she thought it was a common occurrence in daily Japanese life.

 Focusing solely on the "running with bread in mouth" aspect, a survey by the "Toast Research Institute" (トースト総合研究所) found that 4.2% of respondents had actually done it, and 6.4% had witnessed it, suggesting around 10% of Japanese people have experienced this scene in reality, not just in fiction.
 Research by the internet survey company DIMSDRIVE found that 10.1% of people had left home with bread in their mouth when running late, and 11.4% said they "would like to try it".

-A similar situation where a story type appears to be an homage or parody but lacks a true original source is the "villainess" trope within the Narōkei genre (often associated with Isekai).
-This pattern involves reincarnation into the rival character of an otome game, but it doesn't typically derive from characters in actual existing otome games.
+A similar situation where a story type appears to be an homage or parody but lacks a true original source is the "villainess" trope within the Narōkei genre (often associated with isekai).
+This pattern involves reincarnation into the rival character of an otome game, but it does not typically derive from characters in actual existing otome games.